tristan-oa/Adding-Tuples-to-the-C-Programming-Language/README.md

 # Adding Functionality to Array Operations and Introducing Tuple Representations in C

-This project was the first Uni-related programming assignment, which made part of the [CPS1011: Programming Principles in C](https://www.um.edu.mt/courses/studyunit/CPS1011) course, forming part of my BSc Computer Science.
+This project was my first University programming assignment.
+This made part of the [CPS1011: Programming Principles in C](https://www.um.edu.mt/courses/studyunit/CPS1011) course, forming part of my B.Sc. in Computer Science.

 # Task Breakdown